nimakarimipour/nullability-docker/README.md

 1. **Select Benchmarks:**
    - We selected the projects from prior type reconstruction experiments, as described in Section 3.1.1 of the paper.
-   - These benchmarks include a diverse set of real-world Java projects where developers adopted nullability checking tools.

 2. **Identify Pre- and Post-Check Commits:**
    - For each benchmark, we identified two representative commits: